mitmath/1806/README.md

 We can also easily see (e.g. via the xᴴAx > 0 property) that the *sum* of positive-definite matrices is also positive definite.

-### Constructing postive-definite matrices: Masses and springs
+### Constructing positive-definite matrices: Masses and springs

 As an application of real-symmetric and positive-definite matrices, I returned to the system of masses and springs from our first ODE lectures, but this time I considered